-10 Things That Happen When You Eat More Turmeric
+10 Things That Could Happen When You Eat More Turmeric

-We all know turmeric is an anti-inflammatory powerhouse, but do you know which parts of the body it can benefit the most?
+Turmeric is thought to have anti-inflammatory properties, but do you know which parts of the body it may benefit the most?

 Turmeric may boost weight loss

-The spice isn’t a world beater, but it may give your dieting efforts a boost: A study conducted by researchers at Tufts University in 2009 found that curcumin, the predominant polyphenol in turmeric, suppressed the growth of fat tissue in mice and cell models and ultimately reduce weight gain.
-Two groups of mice were fed high-fat diets—one supplemented with 500 mg of curcumin per kilogram of weight.
-The curcumin group did not gain weight as the high-fat-only group.
-According to Patricia Bannan, MS, RDN, and Los Angeles-based nutritionist and healthy cooking expert: “While increasing your intake of turmeric alone isn’t a great strategy for weight loss, it may help you mitigate the inflammation associated with obesity and give you a slight boost in fat burning.”
+The spice may give your weight loss efforts a boost.
+Research in the European Review for Medical and Pharmacological Studies, Frontiers in Pharmacology, and Endocrine, Metabolic & Immune Disorders Drug Targets link curcumin to weight loss and a reduction in BMI.
+According to Patricia Bannan, a Los Angeles-based registered dietitian nutritionist and healthy cooking expert: “While increasing your intake of turmeric alone isn’t a great strategy for weight loss, it may help you mitigate the inflammation associated with obesity and give you a slight boost in fat burning.”
 But Bannan stresses it’s best to get it from foods—eat more curry, for example.
 If you do supplement, check with your doctor first.
-These substances can interfere with prescription medications.
-Check out 11 other surprising benefits of turmeric.
+(These supplements can interfere with prescription medications, for example.)

 If you have arthritis, turmeric may be able to offer you some relief

 According to the Centers for Disease Prevention and Control, over 100 million adults in the United States either have diabetes or prediabetes.
-Type 2 diabetes, which occurs as a result of poor diet and obesity, accounts for 90 to 95 percent of all diabetes cases.
-The research on curcumin suggests it can work as a hypoglycemic agent—lowering and helping control blood glucose (blood sugar) levels in people with type 2 diabetes.
-This can ultimately prevent those with the disease from developing other serious health complications associated with diabetes, such as neuropathy (damage to the nervous system) and nephropathy (kidney disease).
+Type 2 diabetes, which is due to a combination of genetics and lifestyle factors, accounts for 90 to 95 percent of all diabetes cases.
+Research on curcumin published in the Journal of Nutrition & Intermediary Metabolism suggests it can work as a hypoglycemic agent—lowering and helping control blood glucose (blood sugar) levels in people with type 2 diabetes.
+Good blood sugar control can help prevent the serious health complications associated with diabetes, such as neuropathy (damage to the nervous system) and nephropathy (kidney disease).

-Bannan says that researchers have found that curcumin may also help prevent diabetes, but that idea is still in the works and needs further research.
+Bannan says that researchers have suggested that curcumin may also help prevent or delay type 2 diabetes, but that idea is still in the works and needs further research.
 “More clinical trials with humans are needed for a better understanding of curcumin and turmeric’s effects,” says Bannan.
-Here are 7 science-approved ways to control your blood sugar.
+(Here are science-approved ways to control your blood sugar.)

 Turmeric may prevent Alzheimer’s

-People who live in India have much lower rates of Alzheimer’s disease compared to Europe and the United States.
-While the reasons for the disparity are complex, one important difference is that Indians eat a lot more turmeric.
-The spice plays a crucial element in Ayurveda, a holistic healing system that originated in India thousands of years ago and is still popular today.
+People who live in India have lower rates of Alzheimer’s disease compared to Europe and the United States.
+The reasons for the disparity are complex, and probably due to a number of different factors.
+Turmeric is used in Ayurveda, a holistic healing system that originated in India thousands of years ago and is still popular today.
 And then there’s the prominence of turmeric in Indian cuisine—is it possible that turmeric can help prevent or delay the onset of Alzheimer’s?
-One theory is that curcumin helps inhibit plaque that research has linked to neuron damage in the brain and a sign of the disease.
+The jury is still out, but one theory is that curcumin may help inhibit plaques that research has linked to neuron damage in the brain.

-Turmeric may also help your memory: Valdez says that consuming just one gram of turmeric every day can be helpful with memory or cognitive function, especially in individuals who have prediabetes.
+However turmeric may help your memory: Valdez says that consuming one gram of turmeric every day may be helpful with memory or cognitive function, especially in individuals who have prediabetes.

-Turmeric can help ease the effects of IBS and colitis
+Turmeric may help ease the effects of IBS and colitis

 Turmeric may lower cholesterol levels